-30 Oct Green Bay and Northwest Wisconsin, Watch Out for Caffeine Lurking in Your Beverages and Snacks
+30 Oct Green Bay and Northeast Wisconsin, Watch Out for Caffeine Lurking in Your Beverages and Snacks

 Recent research by Dr. J.W.
 Langer, a clinical pharmacology lecturer at Copenhagen University, found that “each person’s unique genetic makeup determines to what degree a given amount of caffeine will affect the individual.
 Some [individuals] will metabolise caffeine quickly, while others will metabolise it more slowly.
 Some will show greater sensitivity to the stimulating effects of caffeine, while others need higher amounts to feel an effect.”